kentslaney/login/README.md

 def protected_or_user_info(kind, user):
     # only logged in users can access this route, others redirected by flask
     # user argument now contains keys id, name, picture
-    ...

-@app.route("/protected")
-@login_required
-def protected():
-    # same as before, but the user info is now stored in flask.g.user
-    ...
+    return user["id"]

 @app.route("/profile_api")
 @login_optional("user")
 def profile(user=None):
     # login optional can be used when logged out users shouldn't see a redirect
-    ...
+    return str(user)

+@app.route("/hidden")
+@login_required
+def hidden():
+    # same as before, but the user info is now stored in flask.g.user
+    return profile(user={"id": flask.g.user["id"], "name": "anon", "picture": ""})
+    # methods with optional login can also be called with a custom user argument
+    # but only as a keyword, since *args wrappers can make positional matching
+    # unreliable

 bp = flask.Blueprint("private", __name__, url_prefix="/private")
 login_required(bp) # returns bp, could be integrated into line above